$17M

 Town by town

 Some municipalities have strong Right to Farm ordinances; others rely on outdated zoning.
-Farmers need a updated state standard that recognizes modern agricultural practices.
+Farmers need an updated state standard that recognizes modern agricultural practices.

 Source: Regional Farm Viability Study 2025